sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 CoC violations on resource allocation can be committed by an individual, or by a networked group of individuals

-DARVO tactics, intimidation, noise generation, and plausible deniability may be common tactics found in an investigation.
+DARVO, intimidation, noise generation, and plausible deniability may be common tactics found in an investigation.

 It is hence crucial to establish the facts.